 It's week 4 of your challenge.
 Are you ready to make a commitment and become an ally and a treaty person?

 First, visit Lynn Gehl's very instructive website and read her ALLY BILL OF RESPONSIBILITIES.
 Discuss it with friends and family or take an hour with yourself to capture your thoughts.
+Read a Declaration of Commitment to Action I helped craft for a provincial association here.

 What have you discovered about your own relationship to First Nations, Metis, and Inuit Peoples?